Our Vision Statement

-Our vision is for a society where all people can live freely without fear of retribution, physical and emotional harm, and unjust barriers to a quality life.
+Our vision is of a society where all people can live freely, without fear of retribution, without fear of physical or emotional harm, and without unjust barriers to a quality life.

 Join Us in the Fight

-Reset Missouri is an organization that understands what’s needed to help those who need a second chance.
-It is extremely important to give human beings an opportunity to live successfully and positively contribute to society.
-With your support both as a volunteer and financially Reset Missouri will be able to do just that.
+Reset Missouri understands that some people need a helping hand and almost everyone deserves a second chance.
+All human beings should be given the opportunity to make a contribution to society while living a success life.
+With your volunteer and financial support, Reset Missouri will be able to help a select group of individuals to achieve that goal.
 Please click on one of the buttons below to learn more about Reset Missouri or to give a tax deductible donation.
-Reset Missouri is a Nonprofit 501(c)(3) charitable organization.
+Reset Missouri is a Nonprofit 501(c)3 charitable organization.

 #CommissionsEarned – As an Amazon Associate I earn from qualifying purchases.

-It is a common misnomer that former sex offenders are perpetually dangerous.
+It is a common misnomer that former offenders are perpetually dangerous.
 In fact, this is largely untrue.
-In May 2019, the U.S. Department of Justice released the report, Recidivism of Sex Offenders Released from State Prison: A 9-Year Follow-Up (2005-2014) Recidivism of Sex Offenders Released from State Prison: A 9-Year Follow-Up (2005-2014), shows that people convicted of sex offenses are actually much less likely than people convicted of other offenses to be rearrested or to go back to prison.
+In May 2019, the U.S. Department of Justice released the report, Recidivism of Sex Offenders Released from State Prison: A 9-Year Follow-Up (2005-2014) shows that people convicted of sex offenses are actually much less likely than people convicted of other offenses to be rearrested or to go back to prison.